johmicrot/Coursera_Assignment/README.md

 ## Executing the assignment

-First download the github repository, then navigate to the respository on your local computer.
-If your using linux type sudo before all commands
+First, download the github repository, then navigate to the repository on your local computer.
+If you're using linux type "sudo" before all commands

 Create a volume with
 `docker volume create my-vol`